pwjazz/mwanzia/README.markdown

 ### Remote Method Invocation

 On the client-side, remote methods are actually factories for remote invocations.
-They accept all of the same parameters as the server-sider method., plus a final parameter for a callback function that handles the return value from the remote function.
+They accept all of the same parameters as the server-sider method, plus a final parameter for a callback function that handles the return value from the remote function.